Duncan Druce: Compositions

-Mozart Requiem
+Musical reconstruction

-In 1984, Druce finished a new completion of Wolfgang Amadeus Mozart's Requiem, which was performed at The Proms in 1991.
+Apart from his work as a performer, composer, and academic, Druce reconstructed many incomplete and lost pieces of music.
+In 1984, Druce finished a new completion of Mozart's Requiem, which was performed at The Proms in 1991.
 This completion (which is published by Novello and includes a new edition of the original and most famous Süssmayr completion) is still widely performed today.
 In his preface to the score, Druce explains:

 'Whilst the work as a whole has proved to be one of Mozart's best loved and most admired, it has been clear ever since [Süssmayr's completion] was first published that it sometimes lacks the perfection of detail, smooth craftmanship, the imaginative relationship of subsidiary material to the whole that is so characteristic of Mozart's other mature masterpieces.
 Süssmayr's orchestration [...] may not often get in the way of Mozart's vision, but rarely enhances it.'

 Other Mozart works which Druce completed include Quintet Movement for clarinet and strings K.516c (commissioned by Alan Hacker), a quintet in F for clarinet, basset horn, violin, viola and violoncello K. Anh.
 90 (580b), and Concerto movement for horn and orchestra in E, K.494a.
 Druce also provided a 66-bars ending to a Symphony movement in A by Franz Berwald and a completion to Artaxerxes by Arne.